Alice Nine: 2007: Alpha and mainstream success

 A turning point for the band came when the single "Jewels" was released in March 2007.
 The single allowed the band to land their first magazine cover and feature article with volume 171 of Shoxx Magazine.
 Later that month on April 28, the band released Dive into the Sun, a photobook that included an exclusive CD containing the song "Gekkou Yoku".
 Another landmark was Alice Nine's first performance outside Japan at the JRock Revolution festival in Los Angeles, California on May 25, 2007.
 They joined with several other Japanese bands and became the closing performance of the Friday that weekend.

 The release of the "White Prayer" single in June marked another milestone for the band's development; vocalist Shou explained in an interview with Shoxx Magazine that the song defined the style that the band was aiming for and hoped to maintain in the future.
 The process of the song's creation also came about more naturally than usual, as many songs until then were made through trial and error.
 Later that year, on October 24, the group's single "Tsubasa" was released and peaked at number six on the Oricon charts, making it one of their successful singles to date and landing the band a guest appearance on the Fuji Television variety show Hey!
 Hey!
 Hey!
-Music Champ for the first time.
+Music Champ and on NHK music show Music Japan.

 On November 28, 2007, their second full-length album, Alpha, was released.
 The title for the album originated as a means to describe the band's return to their roots and beginning anew.
 The uppercase first letter of the Greek alphabet, Α, was chosen to symbolize this idea.
 Aside from the singles to be compiled onto the album, recording for songs began in September and lasted for approximately one month.
 The album reached the ninth position on the Oricon weekly chart, selling over 17,000 copies in its first week.